Frequently Asked Questions

-Contact Angela Bacon in the Office of Student Affairs.
+Contact Angela Bacon in the Office of Student Life: firstname.lastname@example.org.

-Does OSU-COM notify potential residency program or other employers about student disabilities?
+Does OSU-CHS notify potential residency programs or other employers about student disabilities?

-OSU-COM does not notify potential residency programs or other employers about student disabilities without prior written permission from the student.
-Since students receiving approved accommodations are held to the same standards as all other students, OSU-COM does not note any information about disabilities or accommodations on student transcripts or in the official Dean’s letter.
+OSU-CHS does not notify potential residency programs or other employers about student disabilities without prior written permission from the student.
+Since students receiving approved accommodations are held to the same standards as all other students, OSU-CHS does not note any information about disabilities or accommodations on student transcripts or in the official Dean’s letter.

 Do all disabilities entitle a student to accommodations?

 No, only a disability that “substantially limits one or more major life activities (e.g., learning)” entitles a student to accommodations for that disability.

 What do I do if I think that I might need accommodations for a disability?